MikeCroall/rusty-puzzle-cube/README.md

 Unreasonable mode simply changes the maximum cube size from 100 to 2000

+Some controls are removed on the WASM target

 ![Controls for the 3d renderer](img/controls-3d.png)

 ### Building Puzzle Cube GUI Crate for web